systemjs/systemjs/README.md

 </script>
 ```

-Configuration support in the production loader includes baseURL, paths, map, contextual map, bundles and depCache.
+Configuration support in the production loader includes baseURL, paths, map and depCache.

 ### NodeJS